plone/training/_doc/myst-parser.md

 FINISHED ALL! (extensions: ['deflist', 'colon_fence'])
 ```

-in this case only `code-fence` and `deflist`
+In this example, only the extensions `code-fence` and `deflist` were used.

 ### found issues

 #### mastering-plone training

-- render warnings on several files:
+- The conversion renders warnings on several files:

 ```console
 mastering-plone-myst/volto_custom_addon2.rst -> mastering-plone-myst/volto_custom_addon2.md